Dictionary learning under global sparsity constraint: Conclusion and discussion

-In this paper we have proposed a novel dictionary learning method.
-Instead of enforcing similar sparsity constraint on each input sample like the current methods, the new method imposes global sparsity constraint on all training data samples, which makes the new method capable of optimally assigning atoms for representing the various samples and adapting to the intrinsic data structures at the global scale.
-An efficient algorithm has also been correspondingly developed, which is easy to be implemented based on the sparse coding and sparse PCA techniques, and is expected to converge to a locally optimal solution of the problem.
-Based on the experimental results on a series of signal and image data sets, it has been substantiated that as compared with the current dictionary learning methods, the proposed method can more faithfully deliver the ordinary dictionary and properly reconstruct the input samples.
-Besides, it has been theoretically analyzed and empirically verified that by utilizing the proposed method, the atoms of the dictionary can be optimally adapted to represent samples with various intrinsic complexities, and the frequency of atom-using can facilitate revealing the intrinsic structure underlying the input samples.
+In this paper we have proposed a novel dictionary learning method for signals.
+Instead of enforcing uniform sparsity constraint on the coefficient vector of each input signal like the previous methods, the new method imposes global sparsity constraint on the coefficient matrix of all training signals, which makes the new method capable of adaptively assigning atoms for representing the various signals and fitting to the intrinsic signal structures at the global scale.
+An efficient algorithm has also been correspondingly developed, which is easy to be implemented based on the sparse coding and sparse PCA techniques, and is guaranteed to be convergent.
+Based on the experimental results on a series of signal and image data sets, it has been substantiated that as compared with the current dictionary learning methods, the proposed method can more faithfully deliver the ordinary dictionary and properly reconstruct the input signals.
+Besides, it has been theoretically analyzed and empirically verified that by utilizing the proposed method, the atoms of the dictionary can be appropriately adapted to represent signals with various intrinsic complexities, and the frequency of atom-using can facilitate revealing the intrinsic structure underlying the input signals.